kuphus/challenges/README.md

 # challenges
-For al programming / coding challenges

-This folder consists of all kinds of small challenges.
+This folder consists of all kinds of small coding challenges.